ECode-Team/Youtube-Clone/Readme.md

 ## Deployment
 You can access the deployed version of this project:
-- The frontend is deployed on Vercel : [Live Project on Cloudflare](https://youtube-27f.pages.dev/)
+- The frontend is deployed on Cloudflare : [Live Project on Cloudflare](https://youtube-27f.pages.dev/)
 - The backend is deployed on [Python anywhere](https://www.pythonanywhere.com)

 ## Advanced Features